Cingulara/openrmf-docs/airgapped-install.md

 > Note: if the machine is connected to nothing, you may need to plug it into a disconnected switch just to have it sense a network connection.
 We have had to do this on a disconnected MacBook.
 And remember to set a manual IP address to use.
 Ensure Keycloak is setup to allow using that IP for the client setup.

 ## Application Container Images you will need to have
+Please check the scripts/keycloak/docker-compose.yml for the latest information.

 For Keycloak:
 * postgres:11.5
-* jboss/keycloak:7.0.0
+* jboss/keycloak:12.0.3

-> Keycloak 8, 9 or 10 may also work but for now, we use 7.0.
-We will upgrade to Keycloak 10.x with instructions for that in the summer of 2020.
+> Keycloak 10 may also work but for now, we use 12.0.

-For OpenRMF:
+For OpenRMF (Please check the scripts/docker-compose.yml for the latest information.):
-* cingulara/openrmf-web:1.05.03
+* cingulara/openrmf-web:1.05.04
-* cingulara/openrmf-api-scoring:1.04.00
+* cingulara/openrmf-api-scoring:1.05.01
-* cingulara/openrmf-api-save:1.04.00
+* cingulara/openrmf-api-save:1.05.01
-* cingulara/openrmf-api-template:1.05.01
+* cingulara/openrmf-api-template:1.05.04
-* cingulara/openrmf-api-upload:1.05.00
+* cingulara/openrmf-api-upload:1.05.01
-* cingulara/openrmf-api-read:1.05.01
+* cingulara/openrmf-api-read:1.05.02
-* cingulara/openrmf-api-compliance:1.03.00
+* cingulara/openrmf-api-compliance:1.05.01
-* cingulara/openrmf-api-controls:1.03.00
+* cingulara/openrmf-api-controls:1.05.01
-* cingulara/openrmf-api-audit:1.03.00
+* cingulara/openrmf-api-audit:1.05.01
-* cingulara/openrmf-api-report:1.03.00
+* cingulara/openrmf-api-report:1.05.01
 * cingulara/openrmf-msg-score:1.04.00
 * cingulara/openrmf-msg-checklist:1.03.00
 * cingulara/openrmf-msg-compliance:1.03.00